infernojs/inferno-website/src/docs/guides/typescript-support.md

 ## Why Typescript?

 Typescript has been a pleasure to use on the Inferno project.
 During development we found that it provided many benefits.
-According to core team developers, Typescript saved the project from a lot of potentially difficult bugs.
-It's type safety, fast compiler and language features worked wonderfully to the Inferno team.
+According to core team developers, TypeScript saved the project from a lot of potentially difficult bugs.
+Its type safety, fast compiler and language features worked wonderfully to the Inferno team.